AlterTheater's Arts Learning Project for Native Youth

 We're already part of the way there.

-We just held our first-ever in-person programming, and we continue to add new communities and new virtual workshops to meet the needs of the communities we work with.
+We held our first-ever in-person summer programming, and we continue to add new communities and new virtual workshops to meet the needs of the communities we work with.
+We're about to launch a new workshop, Storytelling in the Digital Space.

 Your gift will help the next generation of Native youth develop the craft and confidence to tell their stories.
 And their stories are ones the world needs to hear.